 I only make predictions about human nature, not my own.

 The Lady handed the sword to a nearby attendant, a niece of Hainault named Celeste Innocente, who was dressed in an expensive velvet dress, trimmed with Flemish lace.
 The girl reluctantly let the edge of Eleanor’s gown fall to the ground in order to receive it.
 Eleanor, when she turned her back to her attendant, noticed Sir Guy looking at the sword covetously.

 Celeste said, “Shall I place this sword with your heirlooms or in the armory, mi’lady?”

 “Place it in my chambers, on the table by my bed.
 The one made of oak wood.”

 The young woman curtsied and left.

-Eleanor turned to the Riders, which now lined the far shore of the River, and addressed them with her thoughts Welcome cousins.
+Eleanor turned to the Riders, who now lined the far shore of the River, and addressed them with her thoughts, Welcome cousins.